-At the end of the fiscal year, the combined fund balance for the governmental funds was \$11.7 million.
-Combined fund balance increased by \$0.5 million from the prior year.
+At the end of the fiscal year, the combined fund balance for the governmental funds was \$11.2 million.
+Combined fund balance decreased by \$0.5 million from the prior year.

-The Rockwood UR Capital Projects Fund had an ending balance of \$0.6 million, a reduction of \$0.6 million from the prior year.
+The Rockwood UR Capital Projects Fund had an ending balance of \$91 thousand, a reduction of \$0.5 million from the prior year.
 The decrease reflects expenditures of previous proceeds and delayed draws for future project expenditures.

-The Rockwood UR Debt Service Fund had an ending balance of \$11.1 million, an increase of \$1.2 million from the prior year.
-The growth from the prior year was due to higher levels of tax increment property tax collections and lower levels of debt service.
+The Rockwood UR Debt Service Fund had an ending balance of \$11.1 million, an increase of \$22 thousand from the prior year.
+The balance was relatively unchanged over the prior year tax increment property tax collections were consistent with debt service expenditures.
 The ending fund balance is not available for future project spending because it is restricted for debt service on urban renewal borrowings.